Dear Members,

 and procedures, adequacy and effectiveness of the internal controls and systems followed

-identify and mitigate potential security threats to financial data.
-This enhances the
+potential security threats to financial data, thereby bolstering the integrity,

-fraud, unauthorized access and data breaches.
-It demonstrates to stakeholders, including
+significantly reduces the risk of fraud, unauthorized access, and data breaches.
+It also

 IT security controls are essential measures implemented to protect